kailash-manasarovar/statement/docs/timeline/2023/october.md

     So, I was not at all surprised to find myself being bullied in year 3 and it started immediately, at a low level, but since April has been intense.
-And due to the social media element (Twitter) I have become something of a local celebrity in Denia as I have stood up for myself on more than one occasion and garnered some support.
+And due to the social media element (Twitter) I have become something of a local celebrity in Dénia as I have stood up for myself on more than one occasion and garnered some support.

     I don’t see why students should have to put up with this disgraceful behaviour from civil servants